What Is DeFi in Crypto?

 Benefits of DeFi in Crypto

-Decentralized Finance offers several advantages compared to traditional financial systems.
-By using blockchain technology and smart contracts, DeFi platforms provide financial services that are open, transparent, and accessible without centralized control.
+Decentralized finance offers several advantages compared to traditional financial systems.
+By using blockchain technology and smart contracts, DeFi protocols provide financial services that are accessible, transparent, and programmable without relying on centralized intermediaries.

 Financial Inclusion

-Because DeFi applications operate on blockchain networks rather than traditional banking infrastructure, financial services can be accessed globally without relying on local financial institutions.
+Because DeFi applications operate on decentralized blockchain networks, they can be accessed globally without depending on local financial institutions.

 Transparency